codepath/android_guides/Video-and-Audio-Playback-and-Recording.md

 ### Capturing Video

 Capturing video can be done using intents to capture video using the camera.
 First, let's setup the necessary permissions in `AndroidManifest.xml` (**Note:** The permissions model has changed starting in Marshmallow.
-If your `targetSdkVersion` >= `23` and you are running on a Marshmallow (or later) device / emulator, you'll need to follow this guide on implementing [[runtime permissions|Understanding-App-Permissions#runtime-permissions]] in order to get this permission):
+If your `targetSdkVersion` >= `23` and you are running on a Marshmallow (or later) device, you may need to [[enable runtime permissions|Managing-Runtime-Permissions-with-PermissionsDispatcher]].
+You should also read more about the [[runtime permissions changes|Understanding-App-Permissions#runtime-permissions]]):

 ```xml
 <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />